-Improvement Value is the difference between the Capital Value and the Land Value.
-It reflects the value that the buildings and improvements (like landscaping) add to the bare land.
+- Value of Improvements- this is the difference between the capital value and the land value.
+It reflects the value of the property's buildings and other structures.

 How is your rating value calculated?

-LandMass analyse all property sales that occurred in your area to identify market trends, then apply those trends to similar properties (e.g. residential values are based on residential sales, commercial values are based commercial sales etc).
-They also assess a number of individual properties each year (e.g. due to building consents); the information from these assessments help with the mass-appraisal process.
+QV analyse all property sales that occurred in your area to identify market trends, then apply those trends to similar properties, (residential values are based on residential sales, commercial values are based commercial sales etc.).
+They also assess a number of individual properties each year, (due to building consents or other processes).
+The information from these assessments help with the mass-appraisal process.
 The entire process is also independently audited by the Valuer General.

 If you don't look inside my house, how do you know what it is worth?

-Councils store details on every property in New Zealand, including yours.
-Properties with similar attributes such as land area, and age of building, condition and location are grouped together.
-A value trend (determined by relevant sales) will then be applied to the group in which your property sits.
+Councils store details on every property in New Zealand.
+Properties with similar attributes such as land area, age of building, condition and location are grouped together.
+A value trend, (determined by relevant sales), will then be applied to the group in which your property sits.
 A significant number of internal and roadside inspections are undertaken prior to the revaluation.
-LandMass also know and understand our local market conditions.
+QV also know and understand our local market conditions.